deviantony/vagrant-docker/README.md

 That's all folks !

-This version creates a Docker engine using the latest version with TLS enabled.
+This version creates a Docker engine 1.9 with TLS enabled.

 Certs will be available in the root of this directory after first boot.